FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 [Lobste.rs](https://lobste.rs/) User [luchs](https://lobste.rs/~luchs) asked [here](https://lobste.rs/s/qxkfhl/how_how_not_fix_color_banding#c_ldjp2e) for a way to determine the bit-depth of the current image, if one does not trust the software stack.
 > Do you have any good test images for determining a monitor’s color depth?
 Between applications, compositors, graphics drivers and monitors, it looks like a lot of things can go wrong.
 Monitors that accept 8 or 10 bit and then use dithering don’t help either.

 This is indeed an interesting test-case, so I quickly whipped up a [16-bit PNG](bitdepth_test.png) of a dark, grayscale gradient, with no dithering.
+The Gradient goes from 0 to 2 in 8-bit, 0 to 8 in 10-bit and 0 to 257 in 16-bit.
+(Final pixel in 16-bit is 257, not 256, not sure why)
 <figure>
 	<img src="bitdepth_test.png" alt="16-bit Test image" />
   <figcaption>16-bit Test image</figcaption>